expo/expo/docs/pages/versions/unversioned/guides/customizing-webpack.md

 title: Customizing Webpack
 ---

 When you run `expo start --web` or `expo build:web` the CLI will check to see if your project has a `webpack.config.js` in the root directory.
-If the project doesn't then Expo will continue it's process with the default `@expo/webpack-config` (preferred).
+If the project doesn't then Expo will use the default `@expo/webpack-config` (preferred).

 > This is akin to `react-scripts` & `create-react-app`.